Simeon199/KanMind/README.md

 ## Contributing

 Contributions are always welcome.
-Please create an issue to address the points you would like to change, or fork the repository and submit a pull request.
+If you have suggestions for improvements or want to propose changes, please open an issue.
+Alternatively, consider forking the repository and submitting a pull request.